hellowac/mypy-zh-cn-old/docs/mypy_conf/command_line.md

         main.py: note: In member "foo" of class "Test": main.py:3: error: Unsupported operand types for + ("int" and "str")

-.. option:: --show-column-numbers
+<span id="show-column-numbers"></span>`--show-column-numbers`

-    This flag will add column offsets to error messages.
+   : This flag will add column offsets to error messages.
     For example, the following indicates an error in line 12, column 9 (note that column offsets are 0-based)::

         main.py:12:9: error: Unsupported operand types for / ("int" and "str")

-.. option:: --show-error-code-links
+<span id="show-error-code-links"></span>`--show-error-code-links`

-    This flag will also display a link to error code documentation, anchored to the error code reported by mypy.
+   : This flag will also display a link to error code documentation, anchored to the error code reported by mypy.
     The corresponding error code will be highlighted within the documentation page.
     If we enable this flag, the error message now looks like this::